Quentin Tschofen is a Boston-based composer and pianist.

 Quentin is known for his skill in collaborating across musical styles and in interdisciplinary settings (including intersections of art and technology), and has a demonstrated ability to work strategically in organizational capacities.
 He has also been known to play the accordion.

 A 2014 BFA graduate of the New School for Jazz and Contemporary Music, he has been fortunate to study composition with Kirk Nurock and Jane Ira Bloom and piano with Marc Copland and Vijay Iyer.
-He is currently pursuing his Master's degree at the New England Conservatory, where he studies with John Mallia.
+He completed his Master's degree at the New England Conservatory in 2017, where he studied with John Mallia.
 A native of Minneapolis, he has also coordinated outdoor recreation activities for the New School and repaired bicycles.